bagder/http3-explained/en/why-quic.md

 # Why QUIC

 QUIC is a name, not an acronym.
-It is pronounced exactly like the English work "quick".
+It is pronounced exactly like the English word "quick".

 QUIC is in many ways what could be seen as "HTTP/3", the logical next step in